 Traces are generated in a binary format to save space and facilitate parsing.
+The structure of binary traces expressed in BNF notation is shown in Figure 2.4.
 The trace file is composed of two basic building blocks: an argument and a message.